mitre/menelaus/README.md

   python convert_notebooks.py
   ```
   Note that this will require the installation of `jupyter` and `nbconvert`,
-  which can be added to installation via `pip install -e ".[dev, test]`.
+  which can be added to installation via `pip install -e ".[dev, test]"`.

 - **Formatting**: